indimail/indimail-virtualdomains/.github/README-indimail.md

 The SCRAM method also allows the server to advertise channel binding.
 Channel Binding allows the server to enforce TLS and safeguard the connection from main-in-the-middle-attack.
 IndiMail supports the [tls-unique](https://www.rfc-editor.org/rfc/rfc5929.html) channel binding for TLS1.2 and [tls-exporter](https://www.rfc-editor.org/rfc/rfc9266.html) channel binding for TLS1.3 and above.
 When the server supports channel binding, it advertises

-IndiMail supports SCRAM-SHA-1 and SCRAM-SHA-256 SCRAM authentication methods. qmail-smtpd advertises these methods to an EHLO response. qmail-remote issues the EHLO command to get the capability of the remote server. qmail-smtpd and qmail-remote also support channel binding.
+IndiMail supports SCRAM-SHA-1 and SCRAM-SHA-256 SCRAM authentication methods. qmail-smtpd advertises these methods to an EHLO response. qmail-remote issues the EHLO command to get the capability of the remote server.
+Both qmail-smtpd and qmail-remote support channel binding too.
 Hence qmail-smtpd advertises SCRAM-SHA-1-PLUS and SCRAM-SHA-256-PLUS authentication methods.
 Similarly qmail-remote uses tls-unique or the tls-exporter channel binding when the remote supports SCRAM-SHA\*-PLUS methods.
-You can use the <b>vpasswd</b> program to set password for SCRAM authentication.
+You can use the <b>vpasswd</b> (or <b>vmoduser</b>) program to set passwords enabled for SCRAM authentication.
 For example, the below password will allow AUTH LOGIN, PLAIN and all SCRAM methods to work.

 ```
 sudo vpasswd -m SCRAM-SHA-256 manny@example.com supersecret